-Students are expected to arrive on time, and be seated in class by 8:00 AM.
-School is dismissed at 2:38 PM (1:12 on a Minimum Day- every Thursday and select Wednesdays throughout the year).
-Students are not to remain on campus unless they are participating in school directed activities.
-Students who stay for study sessions with their teachers may remain on campus and can call parents to notify them.
-Students not involved in a school directed activity after school must leave campus by 2:50 PM (1:25 PM on Minimum Days).
-Should students refuse a request to leave, disciplinary action will be taken.
+Students are expected to arrive on time, and be seated in class by 8:10 AM.
+School is dismissed at 2:48 PM (1:22 on a Minimum Day- every Thursday and certain Wednesdays throughout the year).
+Students are not to remain on campus after school unless they are participating in school directed activities.
+Students who stay for study sessions with their teachers may remain on campus.
+Students not involved in a school directed activity after school must leave campus by 3:00 PM (1:35 PM on Minimum Days).